3 Kid Friendly Ski Resorts in North Conway, NH

 What can I say?
 I love almost everything about King Pine!

 First, it's a family owned business and I love the down-home and kind spirit of the Hoyt family.
 They are quietly philanthropic in our beautiful valley, run a fun and friendly ski hill and their prices are very family friendly.

-They are located a short 15 minute drive down Rt 153 past the beautiful Crystal Lake and the Eaton Village Store in East Madison, NH.
+They are located a short 15 minute drive from North Conway, down Rt 153 past the beautiful Crystal Lake and the Eaton Village Store in East Madison, NH.
 Bring your cameras and a few buck for breakfast at Eaton Village Store along the way.

 King Pine runs Ski and Snowboard Camp for kids and it's the longest running ski camp in the country!

 I'll admit that I was hesitant to ski at this smaller mountain at first but once I joined their race program I was HOOKED!

 It's a small mountain located on the south-east side of the White Mountainsso if you ski there regularly you get to know most of the staff, and I must say they are really helpful and very nice too!
 The layout of the lodge, ski racks, seating inside the lodge and the parking is very convenient.
 You don't have to walk a mile to do anything, it's all right there.

 Most folks that stay at Four Seasons Lodge mention how affordable King Pine is!
 They offer skiing, boarding, ice skating, cross country skiing, tubing and have a cafeteria and bar, all with affordable prices.

 I even like the layout of their ski and snowboard lessons page on their website.
 Designed in kind of a Pinterest style, it makes it so easy to click and go where you think your child might fit.

 Never ever skied before OR